tomefile/.github/profile/README.md

 - [Tome]() (Planned) — The Official CLI tool to interact with tomefiles
 - [Parser library](https://github.com/tomefile/lib-parser) — Go library for parsing tomefiles to be used by other projects
+- [Validator library](https://github.com/tomefile/lib-valid) — Go library for validating Parser results to be used by other projects
 - [Tree-sitter]() (Planned) — Syntax highlighting for editors
 - [LSP]() (Planned) — Language integration for editors